akindofyoga/fruit-genie/README.md

 ## Assembly

 ### Step 1: Setup your Pi
  1. Flash the SD card with Raspbian.
+The [2018-11-15 version of Raspbian](https://downloads.raspberrypi.org/raspbian/images/raspbian-2018-11-15/) is known to work.
+However, newer versions of Raspain and Raspberry Pi OS are also likely to work.

- 2. Check out the code from the [fruit_genie_controller](fruit_genie_controller) directory onto yout Pi.
+ 2. Copy the code from the [fruit_genie_controller](fruit_genie_controller) directory onto yout Pi.

+ 3. The controller code must be run using Node v8.
+You can get this by first installing [nvm](https://github.com/nvm-sh/nvm), then running `nvm install 8`.
+You must also have the `libasound2-dev` package installed, which you can get on Raspbian by running `sudo apt install libasound2-dev`.

- 3. cd into the directory where you checked out the code and run npm install
+ 4. cd into the directory where you checked out the code and run npm install

- 4. Update the #DEFINE FIFO_DURATION from 0.5f to be 0.025f in your local node_modules/mpg123/src/output/alsa.c, node_modules/mpg123/src/output/coreaudio.c, and node_modules/mpg123/src/output/portaudio.c files.
+ 5. Run `grep -r "FIFO_DURATION"` to find all files that use the macro FIFO_DURATION.
+These might be the files node_modules/mpg123/src/output/alsa.c, node_modules/mpg123/src/output/coreaudio.c, and node_modules/mpg123/src/output/portaudio.c.
+However, the precise locations and filenames might be different.
+Change `#define FIFO_DURATION` from 0.5f to be 0.025f in all files that define it.
 This will ensure 0 latency and deals with hardcoded buffer lengths.

- 5. Run _npm rebuild_
+ 6. Run _npm rebuild_

  This application server runs on express and listens to the arduino serial input for fruit touches.
 The 8 inputs are compressed into one byte to reduce latency, and the sound is output using node-speaker (which pipes out to PCM).